jentery/engl425/index.md

 4. Make a convincing argument for why people (or least people who study comics) should care about how *Daytripper* and *Special Exits* treat time as both a theme and a device.
 The argument should be contestable (people should be able to disagree with it), grounded in detail (evidence-based), interpretive (not merely descriptive), and relevant to the study of comics today.
 A convincing argument answers the "so what?" (or "why does this matter?") question common in literary and cultural criticism, and it sparks discussion rather than foreclosing it.
 It usually builds on existing scholarship, too: "While Sayers argues X, he assumes Y and tends to ignore Z. This analysis addresses that gap by refraining from Y and attending to Z." As you make your argument, you might want to recall our conversations on March 29th.
 5. Use MLA style (8th edition) and follow the conventions of an academic argument.

-Once you've written your argument (750-1000 words), please submit it and any images you wish to include as an attachment to the "Prompt 4" assignment in Brightspace (link coming soon).
+Once you've written your argument (750-1000 words), please submit it and any images you wish to include as an attachment to the "Prompt 4" assignment in Brightspace.
 Feel free to attach PDF, DOCX, RTF, HTML, JPG, and/or PNG files for your images and text.

 We will use the following criteria and [UVic's official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your argument: